Oliverhuang123/Oliverhuang123.github.io/_pages/about.md

 ## News

-- <strong>12/2025</strong>.
-"Unlocking Crowdfunding Success: Leveraging Selling Perspectives and Influence Tactics for Optimal Performance" has been accept by <strong><i>Journal of Small Business Management</i></strong> (ABS3,IF:6), Forthcoming.
+- <strong>1/2026</strong>.
+"Unlocking Crowdfunding Success: Leveraging Selling Perspectives and Influence Tactics for Optimal Performance" has been accept by <strong><i>Journal of Small Business Management</i></strong> (ABS3,IF:6).
+Article: <a href="https://doi-org.manchester.idm.oclc.org/10.1080/00472778.2025.2607504" target="_blank">Publication</a>.